Mayor Daniel Lurie delivers his first State of the City address at Rossi Field on Jan. 15, 2026. Photo by Mariana Garcia.

 “We have heard nothing that suggests that there will be any increase in immigration enforcement from the federal authorities,” he said.

-At the same time, he said, he expects an increase in the number of federal officials in San Francisco to support law enforcement ahead of the game.
+At the same time, he said, he expects an increase in the number of federal agents in San Francisco to support law enforcement ahead of the game.

 “We will continue to uphold San Francisco’s longstanding policies that keep local law enforcement focused on keeping our city safe, not on federal immigration enforcement,” he said.